u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 This future certainly won't be built through top-down, hierarchical coordination.
 And like the Bazaar, this public version of science may appear messy, but I’ll bet the end result is far more powerful than we’ve dared to imagine.

 *This is the first part of a series where I conceptually explore a future of science where augmented scientists work iteratively, in public, and the sort of things that have to be systemically true to support that future.
-I'd love to hear from anyone excited, or completely appalled, by this future.
+I'd love to hear from anyone excited, or completely appalled, by this.
 Please get in touch at shishyko@gmail.com*

 *Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for listening to me babble about this in recent conversations.*